maje91/colex/README.md

 and reductions over the C++ STL collections.
 We refer to transformations and reductions as _expressions_.
 Expressions can be arbitrarily combined in advance before being applied to a collection.
+When we apply an expression to a collection, we refer to that collection as an _input_.
-If the final expression is _not_ a reduction, it can be _collected_ into any of the STL collections.
+If the final expression is _not_ a reduction, it can be _collected_.
+By this, we mean that the expression is evaluated and put into another collection, which we refer to as an _output_.
 All expressions are lazily applied and compiles down to optimal for loops*.
-This is a work in progress, and I'll add functionality as I need it in other projects.
+This is a work in progress, and I'll add functionality as I need it for other projects.

 &#8291;* That's the idea anyway, but take it with a grain of salt.
 I am no C++ expert, and have not verified this claim.